saleor/saleor-docs/docs/dashboard/configuration/attributes.md

 * To edit, enter your changes and click [[Save]].

-* To delete, click [[Remove]] and confirm that you wish to proceed with the deletion.
+* To delete, click the [[Delete]] button and confirm that you wish to proceed with the deletion.

 > **Warning**
 >